cloudkevin/Exchange-DualDelivery/README.md

-# PowerShell-Dual Delivery
+# PowerShell - Dual Delivery

 Script Requirements
 -------------------
 ```
 * Account used must have Exchange admin rights for forwarding
 * A directory account with full administrative access over the appropriate OU structure of the AD server.
   (This tool modifies user objects)
 * OU for shadow contacts to be created in
 * Client to confirm modules can be imported and run on the server(s) SADA has access to
 ```